Anankin12/CloudProject2023/Report.md

 ![Just medium sized files](Images/mb.png "Just medium files")

-As shown, the system performed about the same for each load, with some occasional failure.
+As shown, the system's performance was similar for each load type, though there were some occasional failures.
 Despite the presence of a log of the encountered errors, it's hard to understand what's causing them.
 They sometimes seem to coincide with other background tasks starting, but not all of the time - sometimes there will be nothing going on and the task will still fail, while other times it won't fail even under additional load.

 ![Just big files](Images/gb.png "Just big files")

 On the contrary, the performance on big files is extremely poor, both in latency terms (average latency of 1 minute and 30 seconds on a disk capable of sustained sequential write 7 GB/s, 600 MB/s random write, 12 cores and 32 GB of fast memory is not acceptable, since each request should take between 1 and 3 seconds to process) and in requests per second.
-The reason for such unexpectedly low performance is almost surely to attribute to the Windows/WSL communication overhead.
+The reason for such unexpectedly low performance is almost surely to attribute to the communication overhead between Windows and WSL.
 Contrary to the two instance case, the memory usage reported by task manager remained within manageable levels.
 To test this hypothesis I should run the same configuration in a native Linux system, but I don't have the time to do that.

 ![Mixed load](Images/mixed.png "Mixed load")